 If you are ever doing two root canals together side by side, did you know that your diagnosis of each tooth could have an impact on each other?

-Tooth #9 has a periapical radiolucency and is necrotic, while tooth #8 is about to have a pulp exposure and the tooth is still vital.
-So, the bacterial load is much greater in tooth #9 than it is in #8 because tooth #8 is still vital.
-So, for sake of time and efficiency, I will be treating these teeth together, but I will sequence my instrumentation a certain way.
+Tooth #9 has a periapical radiolucency and is necrotic, while tooth #8 is about to have a pulp exposure, and the tooth is still vital.
+Because tooth #8 is still vital, the bacterial load is much greater in tooth #9 than in #8.
+For the sake of time and efficiency, I will be treating these teeth together, but I will sequence my instrumentation a certain way.

 Instrumentation When Doing Two Root Canals at One Time

 I want to make sure that my files are used in tooth #8 first before tooth #9 because I don’t want to carry the bacteria from #9 into tooth #8.
 That said, you could either instrument #8 to completion, or you could use each file first in tooth #8.
 (You’d want to use it before you ever use it on tooth #9 so that you don’t contaminate tooth #8 with bacteria that it never had in the first place.)

 This is such a simple concept that Dr. G taught me, something I had never thought of on my own.
 So simple, so sweet!